 With the rapidly spreading interest in psychedelics, there is a growing vacuum for providers and few qualified people to fill it.
-We have seen many step into the space that have not evolved sufficiently enough in their own personal work before serving, resulting in the wounding of others when coming from a place of the ‘wounded healer.’
-Our community needs to take a deep look at not just the work itself but HOW it is being done.
+We have seen many step into the space that arguably have not grown sufficiently enough in their own personal work before serving, resulting in the wounding of others when coming from a place of the ‘wounded healer.’
+Our community needs to take a deep look at not just the work itself but HOW it is being conducted.

 If you are not coming from love, then what are you creating?

-Many groups have created and are in the process of creating codes of ethics and ethical commitments to agree to when stepping into the role of provider/facilitator/shaman.
+Many groups have created codes of ethics and ethical commitments to agree to when stepping into the role of therapist/provider/facilitator/shaman.
 We would like to highlight a few here in an effort to call our community leaders into their highest selves when they act.

 The most important quality to embody, when it comes to ethics, is being open to feedback from your peers.